LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [How to Be a Better Manager by Remembering 5 Simple Phrases](https://getlighthouse.com/blog/how-to-be-a-better-manager/): by Lighthouse.
 Takeaway: They are, “...that sounds important to you, let me write that down” (helps you keep your promises, and is a signal that you value what they said); "...what can we each do by next time to make progress on this?”; “Yes and...”; "...tell me about the last time that happened"; "...together...”

 - [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d): by Gabriel Weinberg.
 A comprehensive list of mental models to make you aware of biases and assumptions.

+- [A Note on Feedback](http://andrewspittle.com/2016/02/23/a-note-on-feedback/): by Andrew Spittle.
+Takeaway: How to use the 3-2-1-Oh performance feedback chat, "a mix of a team member writing a self-assessment and a team lead writing a review.
+The conversation centers around answers to these bullet points: What are 3 things you’ve done well?
+What are 2 areas or skills you’d like to develop?
+What’s one way your team lead or Automattic itself can support you?
+And, oh, can you write a sentence or two about how you see your career developing?"

 - [Scaling Culture with Feedback](https://wistia.com/blog/scaling-culture-with-feedback): by Chris Savage.
 Takeway: Ask specific questions to see if people are living out your values.